realm/realm-dotnet/realm/doc/RealmDotNetExceptions.md

 A few other exceptions are caught by `CATCH_FILE`  which includes a range of catch clauses and thus directly calls `ThrowExcaption`.

+Note that although `ThrowException` has a case for the enum `RuntimeError`, it is only used once.
+The chain through `CATCH_STD` invoking `ConvertException` maps all the `std::RuntimeError` through its default handling of `std::Exception`.

 @dot
 digraph {
   node[shape = box]